dazdaz/cloudrun-job-ffmpeg-nvenc/README.md

 ### Additional Notes

 This is not designed to be a lean container image (4Gib) but to show how this works as a proof of concept.

+### Disclaimer

+Use this software at your own risk, any timings may change.